-For each item in the BOM, Material Requirements Planning (MRP) looks at the ordering information, the Quantity currently on hand and lead time to procure or manufacture, and generates planned orders suggesting how many of that item to buy or make and when to do so.
+For each item in the BOM, Materials Requirements Planning (MRP) looks at the ordering information, the Quantity currently on hand (in stock) and lead time to procure or manufacture (time to purchase or manufacture), and generates planned orders suggesting how many of that item to buy or make and when to do so.

 It takes demand from sources such as current and forecast orders, work orders, and parts below safety levels, subtracts supply, in the form of inventory on hand, on order, or in process, and calculates requirements for ordering or building parts to cover that demand.

 |Confirmed Sales Orders with Due date to delivery the items||Purchase Orders with Due date of delivery||Planned Purchase Indents|

 |Forecast||Confirmed Work Orders with Delivery date to deliver||Planned Work Orders with dates to deliver.|

 |Stocks that have gone below “REORDER Level”||Net quantity on hand (QOH) / Minimum Ordered Qty.|